- Reconcile all accounts in Money.

 - Once you close the Next Steps window, your converted file will open.

-After running the Quicken Data Converter on Microsoft Money data, Quicken opens and prompts you to update the data to the most current version.
-Go ahead and update the data.
+- Quicken will open and prompt you to update the data to the most current version.
+Go ahead and update it.

-Your Microsoft Money data will now be imported into a Quicken data file.
-You will need to make some adjustments and additions since the Data Converter can't convert all characteristics of Microsoft Money accounts.
+Your Microsoft Money data should now be imported into a Quicken data file.
+Next, review account and payee information to make sure it converted properly.
+You'll likely need to make some adjustments since Quicken can't convert all characteristics of Microsoft Money accounts, including some business-specific data.

-Click on Help, Quicken Help, New to Quicken to learn more about how to use Quicken.
+Afterward, you'll want to set your accounts to automatically download transactions, as well as schedule bills and payments.
+Click on Help, Quicken Help, New to Quicken to learn more about how to use the software.
 Quicken is not difficult to use, but many functions are handled differently than in Microsoft Money.

 If you have trouble with your Money to Quicken data conversion, refer to the Quicken Support page.

-Step-by-Step Guide: Importing Microsoft Money Files to Quicken
+How to Import Microsoft Money Files Into Quicken

 Before importing Microsoft Money data into Quicken: